Bayesian Predictive Inference Beyond Martingales: Examples of a.c.i.d. sequences

 \subsection{Kernel estimators}

 Kernel density estimators are popular nonparametric methods to estimate smooth density functions.
-Here, we use them to construct a sequence of predictive distributions.
 Let $K:\mathbb{R}\to \mathbb{R}$ be an integrable function satisfying $\int_{\mathbb{R}}K(u)\di u=1$ called \textit{kernel}, and $h=(h_{n})_{n\geq 0}$ be a sequence of parameters called \textit{bandwidth}.
-The pair $(K,h)$ is generally chosen by the user, with $K$ bounded, and $h$ such that $h_n \to 0$ at a prespecified rate; see \cite{silverman2018density} for an introduction.
+The pair $(K,h)$ is generally chosen by the user, with $K$ bounded, and $h$ such that $h_n \to 0$ at a prespecified rate; see \cite{silverman2018density} for an introduction, and \cite{wolverton1969asymptotically} for the sequential version of kernel estimators.

-While kernel estimators do not usually admit a recursive update, there are sequential versions such as the proposal of \cite{wolverton1969asymptotically}.
-Choose an initial distribution $\alpha_0$, and a pair $(K,h)$, define recursively $\alpha_{n}(A)$
+We use kernels to construct sequences of predictive distributions: choose an initial distribution $\alpha_0$, and a pair $(K,h)$, define recursively $\alpha_{n}(A)$